sotteh7/cssbasicpages1/README.md

-# HTML_Basics
+# cssbasics
-This is a repository of basic HTML concepts.
+This is a repository of basic CSS concepts.

 Basic HTML Layout: